Bibin104/Basic_Banking_System/README.md

 **Basic Banking System**

 👉 ABSTRACT:
- A Basic Banking Sytem where you can carry out banking operations like viewing customers , transfering money viewing transaction history
+ A Basic Banking Sytem where you can carry out banking operations like viewing customers , transfering money viewing transaction history.

 👉SOFTWARE REQUIREMENTS: